Electronic Dream Plant: Wasp

-Architecturally, the wasp is a dual digital oscillator synth, with dual envelopes and a single, switchable (low/band/highpass) CMOS-based filter.
+Architecturally, the wasp is a dual digital oscillator synth, with dual envelopes and a single, switchable (low-, band-, and high-pass) CMOS-based filter.

 Wasp Deluxe

 The last Wasp revision was named the Deluxe.
 It offered virtually the same circuitry (but on a redesigned PCB) to the other two Wasps, but with the additional moving keyboard.
 The deluxe also featured an external audio input to its filter, and mix controls for the Oscillators, and external input levels.
 Rumour states that around 80 deluxes were produced before the demise of EDP.

 The Deluxe commands an increased price with collectors, presumably because of its further increased rarity, and its improved playability.

 Spider

 The Spider was a 252-step digital sequencer (most analogue sequencers at the time had 8 or 16 steps).
 The unit was designed by Huggett and Oxford University engineering technician Steve Evans.
 It was built in the same style as the standard Wasp, outputting both LINK (to drive EDP products) and CV/gate information for use with standard analogue synths.
 It was programmable in real time or by individual step entry.